skywardpixel/mininet-vagrant/README.md

       vagrant box add https://mirrors.tuna.tsinghua.edu.cn/ubuntu-cloud-images/focal/current/focal-server-cloudimg-amd64-vagrant.box --name ubuntu/focal64

 * If you don't feel like installing Vagrant, you can also spin up your own Ubuntu VM on your favorite VM provider (VMware/VirtualBox/HyperV) or even cloud provider (AWS EC2?) and run the `bootstrap.sh` script to set up Mininet.
 We recommend using Vagrant because it abstracts away many provider- and OS-specific nuances, which have historically troubled many students getting set up for the project.

+## Using Wireshark

+* You might need to install XQuartz (for macOS) or Xming (for Windows) for X11 forwarding.
+* To use Wireshark, first install it:

+      sudo apt install wireshark

+* As the Vagrant user, run `sudo xauth add $(xauth list $DISPLAY)` to allow `root` to use X11 Forwarding.
+  You might have to do this every time you want to run Wireshark.
+* Run `sudo wireshark &` to run Wireshark in the background.
+* Once the controller is up, you will see the interfaces (e.g. `s1-eth1`) in Wireshark.
+You can choose any of them and view the packets it sends/receives.